 - Initiated accelerated church mortgage payments, which allowed the mortgage to be paid off 12/31/2018

 EXPANDING COMMUNITY OUTREACH

 Dr. Clopton created PROJECT H.O.P.E.: HELPING OUR PEOPLE EXCEL which is a focused means of community outreach which evolved into several worthy projects, including the following projects, many of which are ongoing throughout the year:

-Re-instituted Family Fun Night – Movies, games and open mike.
+- Re-instituted Family Fun Night – Movies, games and open mic.
 Everyone is